 It just seems so weird to me that someone you paid good money to still has a book of rules over your head once you buy the land from them.

-So be sure to get the list of restrictions as soon as you find a piece of land you like & then read over it multiple times to ensure you understand & agree with everything.
+So be sure to get the list of restrictions as soon as you find a piece of land you like and then read over it multiple times to ensure you understand and agree with everything.

 3. Know Your Surroundings

 No one wants to spend thousands (or hundreds of thousands) of dollars on a piece of property with neighbors that will drive you crazy.

 Truth be told, after a few phone calls with a potential neighbor on a piece of land we were interested in we decided to let it go, even though we loved it.

 Knowing your personality and that of your neighbors beforehand is a good way to know if the land is a good fit for you and your family.